Staying Happy in Iceland during Covid-19 outbreakPublished: 16. March 2020

 - Iceland has no travel restrictions after June 15th

 - Icelandic government and businesses are taking effective action to minimize risk for travelers

 - Iceland has a good healthcare system that will take care of you in the worst case scenario

-With that in mind, there is technically nothing stopping you from exploring Iceland this spring or summer provided that your own country has no restrictions on returning from your trip.
+With that in mind, there is technically nothing stopping you from exploring Iceland this summer provided that your own country has no restrictions on returning from your trip.
 With the proper precautions, you can stay safe during your travels and in all likelihood won't catch the virus.

 But having said that, I understand that it's a personal choice.
 Also keep in mind that we at Happy Campers are not healthcare professionals.
 Do you live with or spend a lot of time with elderly persons?
 Then you would want to be more cautious, for example.
 Or do you live by yourself or with people with strong immune systems?
 Then you might be OK with taking some minor risks.
 Quarantining yourself in your house will, of course, be a safer choice in all situations.
 Not only will you be safer from the risk of Coronavirus, but also car accidents, the flu, and most other risks that we take every day, knowingly or not.
 That's why we strongly encourage you to read through all the available information, consult healthcare professionals if possible, and make an informed decision for yourself.

 We might be exceptionally optimistic but if you are as well, then you can also check out our latest blog post about why traveling around Iceland might actually be a good idea.